tatsuya19871219/MauiSlidePuzzle/README.md

 ### Use SkiaSharp and SKCanvasView

-Using the view controls from SkiaSharp library, you should tell the maui app to use SkiaSharp in MauiProgram.cs:
+To use the view controls from SkiaSharp library, you should tell the maui app to use SkiaSharp in MauiProgram.cs:
 ```csharp
 var builder = MauiApp.CreateBuilder();
 builder